crunch-accounting/wire-maven-plugin/README.md

 # wire-maven-plugin
-Maven plugin for wiring in GPB files into your Java project
+Maven plugin for [wiring](https://square.github.io/wire/) in GPB files into your Java project.